CDNMBioinformatics/RPDR_ACTH/README.md

 # RPDR_Priya

-This repository contains the code for parsing the Asthma and ACTH data from Biobank and RPDR.
+This repository contains the code for parsing the Asthma and Cortisol data from Biobank and RPDR.
 This may include future analysis code but it depends on where the project goes.

-To find identified data, go to /pc/resta/RPDR/Project_For_Priya/data .
-Note only authorized users have access to this directory.

-Relevant data for this project which is not checked into git:
-- BiobankPortal_mns43_2019-09-18-150014.csv # Includes Asthma and Nonasthma variables
-- mns43_100719120614239897_Med.txt # Includes medication information
-- mns43_100719120614239897_Dem.txt # Includes demographic information
-- mns43_100719120614239897_Dia.txt # Includes diagnostic information
-- mns43_100719120614239897_Lab.txt # Includes requested lab information
+To get the identified data, please contact Meryl Stav for access to resta01.
+Note you must be on the IRB before requesting access.

 Checked in files and directories:
 - OrganizeFiles.R # Read in each of the RPDR files and Biobank files to clean and parse for relevant study information
 - Reports/ # pdf and text files listed what was queried and delivered

-NOTE: This project is (or will be) a submodule of resta/RPDR which includes the medication mapping function
+NOTE: This project is related to https://changit.bwh.harvard.edu/resta/RPDR which includes all of the general RPDR cleaning functions and a medication map file